At a glance

 - - includes measurement of the pressure during sample collection and the appearance of the CSF.

 - - this group refers to those tests that detect or measure the chemical substances found in spinal fluid.
-CSF is basically an ultrafiltrate of the blood, so it can also be affected by what is going on in the blood.
+CSF is basically an ultrafiltrate of the blood, (all of the large molecules such as proteins are let in the blood and do not normally pass across into the CSF), so it can also be affected by what is going on in the blood.
 Normally, certain constituents of CSF such as protein and glucose are a percentage of blood levels, so CSF levels are often evaluated in relation to blood levels.

 - (cell count and differential) - any cells that may be present are counted and identified by cell type under a microscope.